What Is Mitral Atresia?

 How to Treat Mitral Atresia?

-The treatment is tailored to meet the patient’s condition, and it depends largely on the severity and overall health of the baby.
-Sometimes conservative therapies may be sufficient to manage the abnormality, while in some cases, surgical interventions may be required.
-Pharmacotherapeutics involves prescriptions of diuretics, vasopressors, and antibiotics.
-Supportive therapies may include oxygen and mechanical ventilation.
+The treatment is tailored to meet the patient’s condition, and it depends mainly on the severity and overall health of the baby.
+Sometimes, conservative therapies may be sufficient to manage the abnormality, while in some cases, surgical interventions may be required.

-Surgical interventions may be required in deteriorating cases or in patients with high severity of anomaly.
-Shunts and staged corrective surgeries are planned and performed, but sometimes they may require further, more complex surgeries.
-In most rare cases, a complete heart transplant may just be the only way to save the patient.
-However, that road is long and requires specific criteria to be fulfilled to even get listed in the UNOS (United Network for Organ Sharing) list.
+However, that road is long and requires specific criteria to be fulfilled even to get listed in the UNOS (United Network for Organ Sharing) list.
 The list is dynamic, and finding a match is like searching for a needle in a haystack.
-Multiple parameters like blood typing, tissue typing, and cross-matching have to be satisfied in both donor and recipient to be able to schedule a transplant.
+Multiple parameters like blood typing, tissue typing, and cross-matching must be satisfied in both donor and recipient to schedule a transplant.

 What Are the Complications of Mitral Atresia?